Skip to Main Content

 At the University of York you can get access to all four of the supported reference management applications in various ways - we recommend you follow the instructions linked below for the application in question to ensure you have the right account and are installing it from the right location.

-Obtaining EndNote (desktop and online)
+Obtaining EndNote (desktop and web)

 You can obtain EndNote desktop whilst a member of the University to use on unmanaged and personal devices.
 The IT Services web pages have information on obtaining EndNote.
 The current version is EndNote 21.